-The BART Police Department is comprised of 330 personnel, of which 224 are sworn peace officers.
+The BART Police Department is comprised of 287 personnel, of which 186 are sworn peace officers.
 The BART Chief of Police commands the department, which is the agency's sole law-enforcement entity and provides a full range of police services.
-A Citizens Review Board provides an independent citizen oversight system to ensure that complaints are investigated through an objective and fair process for all parties involved.
-An Independent Police Auditor is appointed to the Review Board and reports to the Board of Directors.
-The 11 member Citizen Review Board has the power to review policies, investigate complaints, and recommend discipline.
+A BART Police Citizens Review Board provides an independent citizen oversight system to ensure that complaints are investigated through an objective and fair process for all parties involved.
+Additionally, an Independent Police Auditor reports to the Board of Directors.
+The 11-member Citizen Review Board has the power to review policies, investigate complaints, and recommend discipline.